Prime Video: The 40 Best TV Shows to Watch

 The Legend of Vox Machina (2022-)

 Buckle up for a brand-new animated series that centers on a group of boisterous, belching misfits called Vox Machina.
-Based on Dungeons & Dragons web series Critical Role (you don't have to know what that is to enjoy this), The Legend of Vox Machina sees its protagonists go from broke bar-hoppers to accepters of a mission to stop evil brewing in Exandria.
+Based on Dungeons & Dragons web series Critical Role (you don't have to be familiar with that to enjoy this show), The Legend of Vox Machina sees its protagonists go from broke bar-hoppers to accepters of a mission to stop evil brewing in Exandria.
 We're further introduced to the characters in a musical number that occurs about halfway through the first episode.
 That's right, I said musical number.
-But you'll be down for all the strangeness this show throws at you.
+But you'll be down for every element this show throws at you.
 Why would anyone choose these misfits to fight for the kingdom?
 "Well... they do have a bear," one royal decision-maker concedes.

 The Wheel of Time (2021-)